-- Listen to what the complainant has to say; - Empathise with the complainant, without making admissions; - Never blame the complainant, or another person or department in our organisation; - If the complainant has poor communication skills, offer them the opportunity to have an interpreter or representative speak on their behalf; - Obtain full relevant facts.
-Write them down and read them back to the complainant.
-Ask the necessary questions in a polite and even-handed manner to obtain the most detailed response; - · Confirm the information received to ensure that it is correct; - Attempt to resolve the problem with an explanation or information; - Ask the complainant if they are satisfied; - If the complaint cannot be resolved immediately, tell the complainant that our Complaints Managers are dedicated to resolving client problems and that the matter can be referred to them to see if they can help the insured further.
-Seek to obtain the insured's agreement to this.
-Tell the insured the name of our Complaints Managers and that one of our Complaints Managers will contact them within 24 hours; - Immediately complete a Complaints Form, and provide it to one of our Complaints Managers; and - Keep the complainant informed of the progress of the complaint.
-Don't wait for them to make contact.
+listen to what the complainant has to say

+- empathise with the complainant, without making admissions - never blame the complainant, or another person or department in our organisation - if the complainant has poor communication skills, offer them the opportunity to have an interpreter or representative speak on their behalf - obtain full relevant facts. write them down and read them back to the complainant. ask the necessary questions in a polite and even-handed manner to obtain the most detailed response - confirm the information received to ensure that it is correct - attempt to resolve the problem with an explanation or information - · ask the complainant if they are satisfied - if the complaint cannot be resolved immediately, tell the complainant that our complaints manager is dedicated to resolving client problems and that the matter can be referred to him to see if he can help the insured further. seek to obtain the insured's agreement to this. tell the insured the name of our complaints manager and that he will contact them within 24 hours - immediately complete a complaints form, and provide it to one of our complaints managers - keep the complainant informed of the progress of the complaint. don't wait for them to make contact